 Targeted Assisted Programs

-What are the Benefits of Title I?
+What are the Benefits of being a Title I School?

-- Increased family engagement
+- Increased opportunities for family engagement

 - Additional teachers and instructional assistants

-- Additional professional development for school staff
+- Additional professional development opportunities for staff

 Families play an important role in their child’s education as well as prepare them for academic achievement and lifelong learning.
 Schools, families, and the community must be actively involved in developing strong programs and policies that support the academic success of every student.
 The Title I District Level Family Engagement Plan outlines the strategies that will be used to promote an equal partnership between the school and home.